GabeScott/standard-works-vault/General Conference/1996 October - “Be Thou an Example”.md

 I recognize that there are thousands of missionaries attending this priesthood meeting tonight.
 I wish to share a word or two especially with you.
 During the time I served as a mission president, and then in thousands of missionary interviews as a member of the Twelve, I said to the missionaries I interviewed, “When you return to your home, I ask that you make three commitments.”
 Eagerly, without knowing what the commitments were, they would nod their approval.
 I then shared with them this counsel:

-Prepare well for your vocation, profession, or trade, and be the very best you can be at what you choose to do.
+1. Prepare well for your vocation, profession, or trade, and be the very best you can be at what you choose to do.

-Quoting Elder Bruce R. McConkie: “Marry the right person [at the right time], in the right place, [and] by the right authority.”4 Thus far, their responses were spontaneous and enthusiastic.
+2. Quoting Elder Bruce R. McConkie: “Marry the right person \[at the right time\], in the right place, \[and\] by the right authority.”[^4] Thus far, their responses were spontaneous and enthusiastic.
 Then I would counsel:

-Always be active in the Church.
+3. Always be active in the Church.
 Some of the missionaries would look a little quizzical before responding, and I would say, “Let me put the matter another way.
-Three words provide the formula: Pay your tithing.”
-Each would affirm determination to do so.
+Three words provide the formula: *Pay your tithing.*” Each would affirm determination to do so.
 I truly believe that the payment of an honest tithing will go a long way to ensure continued activity in the Church.

 I could say much more concerning tithing, but tonight I would also wish to address the other part of Malachi’s message—namely, offerings.

-The concept of fast offerings appears as early as the time of Isaiah when, speaking of the true fast, he encouraged people to fast and “to deal thy bread to the hungry, and ... bring the poor that are cast out to thy house.”5 The Prophet Joseph instituted the practice of collecting fast offerings for the poor in Kirtland, Ohio; and later at Nauvoo, Illinois, the Quorum of the Twelve Apostles sent a general letter to the Church defining “the principle of fasts,” stating: “Let this be an ensample to all saints, and there will never be any lack for bread: When the poor are starving, let those who have, fast one day and give what they otherwise would have eaten to the bishops for the poor, and every one will abound for a long time; and this is one great and important principle of fasts approved of the Lord.
-And so long as the saints will all live to this principle with glad hearts and cheerful countenances they will always have an abundance.”6
+The concept of fast offerings appears as early as the time of Isaiah when, speaking of the true fast, he encouraged people to fast and “to deal thy bread to the hungry, and … bring the poor that are cast out to thy house.”[^5] The Prophet Joseph instituted the practice of collecting fast offerings for the poor in Kirtland, Ohio.
+And later at Nauvoo, Illinois, the Quorum of the Twelve Apostles sent a general letter to the Church defining “the principle of fasts,” stating: “Let this be an ensample to all saints, and there will never be any lack for bread: When the poor are starving, let those who have, fast one day and give what they otherwise would have eaten to the bishops for the poor, and every one will abound for a long time; and this is one great and important principle of fasts approved of the Lord.
+And so long as the saints will all live to this principle with glad hearts and cheerful countenances they will always have an abundance.”[^6]

 The prophets of our day and time have been equally specific.
 Harold B. Lee counseled: “When you think about it, there is so much promised in the gospel for so little required on our part.
-For example, the ordinance of baptism is given us for the remission of sins, for entrance into the kingdom—a new birth; the gift of the Holy Ghost gives us the right to companionship with one of the Godhead; administration to the sick qualifies the individual with faith for a special blessing; by paying our tithing, the windows of heaven may be opened unto us; by fasting and by paying our fast offerings, we are told that then we might call on the Lord and He will hear our cry and our call.”7
+For example, the ordinance of baptism is given us for the remission of sins, for entrance into the kingdom—a new birth; the gift of the Holy Ghost gives us the right to companionship with one of the Godhead; administration to the sick qualifies the individual with faith for a special blessing; by paying our tithing, the windows of heaven may be opened unto us; by fasting and by paying our fast offerings, we are told that then we might call on the Lord and He will hear our cry and our call.”[^7]

 President Lee’s successor in the Presidency of the Church, President Spencer W. Kimball, said: “We wish to remind all the Saints of the blessings that come from observing the regular fast and contributing as generous a fast offering as we can, and as we are in a position to give.
-Wherever we can, we should give many times the value of the meals from which we abstained.”
-President Kimball added: “Collecting fast offerings is an important [duty].
+Wherever we can, we should give many times the value of the meals from which we abstained.”[^8] President Kimball added: “Collecting fast offerings is an important \[duty\].
 I thought it was a great honor to be a deacon.
-My father was always considerate ... and ... permitted me to take the buggy and horse to gather fast offerings.
+My father was always considerate … and … permitted me to take the buggy and horse to gather fast offerings.
 My responsibility included that part of the town in which I lived, but it was quite a long walk to the homes, and a sack of flour or a bottle of fruit or vegetables or bread became quite heavy as it accumulated.
 So the buggy was very comfortable and functional.
 We have changed to cash in later days, but it was commodities in my day.
-It was a very great honor to do this service for my Heavenly Father: and though times have changed, when money is given generally instead of commodities, it is still a great honor to perform this service.”8
+It was a very great honor to do this service for my Heavenly Father: and though times have changed, when money is given generally instead of commodities, it is still a great honor to perform this service.”[^9]

 I imagine you young deacons today also wouldn’t mind taking a horse and buggy to gather fast offerings!